MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/choose-how-to-manage-updates-to-office-365-proplus.md

 ---

 # Choose how to manage updates to Office 365 ProPlus

- **Summary:** Compares different ways to update Office 365 ProPlus, including automatically from the Internet or from an on-premises location.

 There are four ways that admins typically apply updates for Microsoft 365 Apps: